Conflicts involving Critical Mass: July 1997

 On the night of July 25, 1997, in San Francisco, the ride attracted 5,000 participants, which resulted in congested traffic, confrontations with motorists, and arrests.
 Interest and tension had been growing for several weeks due to increased rhetoric from then-Mayor Willie Brown regarding cracking down on the event.
 The local newspapers published a city-approved route after the mayor withdrew his threat to have bicyclists arrested for not obtaining a parade permit.
 Because of the large turnout, it was difficult if not impossible for cyclists to follow the sanctioned route.
 Riders instead found themselves engaged in verbal and physical altercations with motorists and police, as well as among themselves.
 Two officers reported injuries in confrontations with bike riders.
 Local media reported that "about 250" bicyclists were arrested, most for disrupting traffic, and a few for being drunk in public, battery, and outstanding warrants.
+The bicyclists' perspective was showcased in the 1999 film We Are Traffic!.